-(a) If facts or circumstances exist that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, the arbitrator shall disclose such facts or circumstances to the parties, the arbitration institution or other appointing authority (if any, and if so required by the applicable institutional rules) and the co-arbitrators, if any, prior to accepting his or her appointment

-- or, if thereafter, as soon as he or she learns of them. - (b) An advance declaration or waiver in relation to possible conflicts of interest arising from facts and circumstances that may arise in the future does not discharge the arbitrator's ongoing duty of disclosure under General Standard 3(a). - (c) It follows from General Standards 1 and 2(a) that an arbitrator who has made a disclosure considers himself or herself to be impartial and independent of the parties, despite the disclosed facts, and, therefore, capable of performing his or her duties as arbitrator.
-Otherwise, he or she would have declined the nomination or appointment at the outset, or resigned. - (d) Any doubt as to whether an arbitrator should disclose certain facts or circumstances should be resolved in favour of disclosure. - (e) When considering whether facts or circumstances exist that should be disclosed, the arbitrator shall not take into account whether the arbitration is at the beginning or at a later stage.
+- (a) If facts or circumstances exist that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, the arbitrator shall disclose such facts or circumstances to the parties, the arbitration institution or other appointing authority (if any, and if so required by the applicable institutional rules), and the co-arbitrators, if any, prior to accepting his or hertheir appointment or, if thereafter, as soon as he or shethe arbitrator learns of them.
+Subject to the arbitrator's duty to investigate under General Standard 7(d), in determining whether facts or circumstances should be disclosed, an arbitrator should take into account all facts and circumstances known to the arbitrator. - (b) An advance declaration or waiver in relation to possible conflicts of interest arising from facts and circumstances that may arise in the future does not discharge the arbitrator's ongoing duty of disclosure under General Standard 3(a). - (c) It follows from General Standards 1 and 2(a) that an arbitratorarbitrators who hashave made a disclosure considers himself or herself consider themselves to be impartial and independent of the parties, despite the disclosed facts, and, therefore, capable of performing his or her their duties as arbitrator.
+Otherwise, he or she the arbitrators would have declined the nomination or appointment at the outset, or resigned. - (d) Any doubt as to whether an arbitrator should disclose certain facts or circumstances should be resolved in favour of disclosure. - (e) When considering If the arbitrator finds that the arbitrator should make a disclosure, but that professional secrecy rules or other rules of practice or professional conduct prevent such disclosure, the arbitrator should not accept the appointment, or should resign. - (f) The stage of the arbitration must not influence the arbitrator's decision as to whether facts or circumstances exist that should be disclosed, the arbitrator shall not take into account whether the arbitration is at the beginning or at a later stage. - (g) An arbitrator's failure to disclose certain facts and circumstances that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, does not necessarily mean that a conflict of interest exists, or that a disqualification should ensue.

 (a) The arbitrator's duty to disclose under General Standard 3(a) rests on the principle that the parties have an interest in being fully informed of any facts or circumstances that may be relevant in their view.
-Accordingly, General Standard 3(d) provides that any doubt as to whether certain facts or circumstances should be disclosed should be resolved in favour of disclosure.
-However, situations that, such as those set out in the Green List, could never lead to disqualification under the objective test set out in General Standard 2, need not be disclosed.
-As reflected in General Standard 3(c), a disclosure does not imply that the disclosed facts are such as to disqualify the arbitrator under General Standard
+Accordingly For its part, General Standard 3(d) provides that any doubt as to whether certain facts or circumstances should be disclosed should be resolved in favour of disclosure.
+However, situations that, such as, like those set out in the Green List, that could never leadnot give rise to disqualification under doubts in the eyes of the parties, because no appearance of or actual conflict of interest exists from an objective test set out in point of view under General Standard 2, need not be disclosed.
+As Further, as reflected in General Standard 3(c), a disclosure does not imply that the disclosed facts are such as to disqualify the arbitrator under General Standard 2..
 The duty of disclosure under General Standard 3(a) is ongoing in nature.